 A cloud architect is an IT professional who is responsible for overseeing a company's cloud computing strategy.
 This includes cloud adoption plans, cloud application design, and cloud management and monitoring.
-Cloud architects oversee application architecture and deployment in cloud environments -- including public cloud, private cloud and hybrid cloud.
-Additionally, they act as consultants to their organization and need to stay current on the latest trends and issues.
-Companies that hire cloud architects either use cloud services or are planning to move to the cloud.
+Cloud architects oversee application architecture and deployment in cloud environments, including public cloud, private cloud and hybrid cloud.
+One of their primary objectives is to guarantee that the cloud infrastructure aligns with the business needs concerning scalability, performance, security and cost efficiency.

 What are the job responsibilities of a cloud architect?

 - Cloud adoption.
-If the company does not already use cloud infrastructure, the architect's role is to help determine the need for cloud infrastructure and manage its adoption.
+If the company doesn't already use cloud infrastructure, the architect's role is to help determine the need for cloud and manage its adoption.
 Part of the process of cloud adoption is managing the cultural change in the organization that comes with changing infrastructure, employee roles and procedures.
 Another aspect of this is vendor management.
 The cloud architect should be able to communicate effectively with cloud providers and third parties that are involved in the program.

 What skills does a cloud architect need?

-Cloud architects require a combination of soft, or non-technical skills, and technical skills to be successful.
+Cloud architects require a combination of soft, or nontechnical skills, and technical skills to be successful.